 A new book to celebrate one of England's most historic, dynamic and diverse cities.

-The book will also be available through all major bookshops including Waterstones, WH Smith, Blackwells, Amazon, and from your local independent bookshop.
+The book is available through all major bookshops including Waterstones, WH Smith, Blackwells, Amazon, and from your local independent bookshop.

 Also available in Kindle Edition format at £12.90.

 "Many history books focus on what is lost, but this new title aspires to explore traditions that retain a lasting effect to this day"

 There has been little to celebrate over the past year.
 Due to COVID-19, Leicester was effectively in a state of lockdown for twelve long months.
 The pandemic has affected all of us in different ways, but as we hope for a return towards a sense of normality, perhaps it will help all of us if we can begin to place this event in the context of our long history.

 This book acknowledges the people who have inspired us and changed our world for the better, including writers, actors, politicians, broadcasters, musicians, scientists, academics, sporting heroes and entertainers.

 Celebrating Leicester is divided into six chapters covering

 people, inventions, business and industry, institutions including sport and